 Queen Victoria School, Dunblane (Scotland)

-If your child comes to QVS (as we are known) he or she will be part of a pupil community made up entirely of the children of Armed Forces personnel.
+If your child comes to QVS (as we are known) he or she will be part of a pupil community made up entirely of the children of UK Armed Forces personnel.
 That sort of mutual understanding and support is invaluable, especially when parents are posted overseas or on long unaccompanied tours.

 Co-educational and tri-Service

 QVS is co-educational and tri-Service.
-All its pupils have at least one actively serving parent when they enter the school.
+Almost all of its pupils have at least one actively serving parent when they enter the school.
 Our main intake is into the Scottish system’s Primary 7 year; there is no exact equivalent with the English system, but most of our P7 intake are aged ten or eleven when they join us.
 That said, there is a wide age range within the year groups.
 Many of our pupils have come from educationally disrupted backgrounds as they have moved from school to school and education system to education system, according to their families’ postings.

 After children whose parents have been killed or injured in Service, priority in admissions is given to children whose parents are likely to be posted frequently during their child’s time at the school.
 We also try to allow siblings to attend QVS together.

-Games and outdoor activities important
+Games and outdoor activities

 Games and outdoor activities are important parts of life at QVS.
-Rugby and hockey are the main sports, and the Duke of Edinburgh Award Scheme is pursued at all three levels: Bronze, Silver and Gold.
+Rugby and hockey are the main sports, and the Duke of Edinburgh’s Award Scheme is pursued at all three levels: Bronze, Silver and Gold.
 We have a beautiful setting in some 45 acres of countryside on the edge of Dunblane, much of which is given over to games pitches and recreational areas.

 The ceremonial aspects of school life are central to QVS, and marching as part of the school on one of our six Parade Sundays a year, and on Grand Day – the final day of the academic year – is one of the proudest moments of a Victorian’s life (as well as that of his or her parents)!
 The Pipes, Drums and Dancers of QVS are internationally renowned, having played at tattoos both at home and abroad, most recently in the Edinburgh International Military Tattoo and in Basel, Switzerland.

 There is no substitute for visiting a school, meeting its pupils and staff and picking up the atmosphere.
-If you would like to know more before travelling to Dunblane to visit us, however, please request a DVD and further information, from the Admissions Secretary, Queen Victoria School, Dunblane FK15 0JY, or via our website: www.qvs.org.uk
+If you would like to know more before travelling to Dunblane to visit us, however, please request a DVD and further information, from the Admissions Secretary, Queen Victoria School, Dunblane FK15 0JY, or via our website www.qvs.org.uk